Evalle/autotest/README.md

 ```
 $ pip install selenium splinter
 ```
-It’s important to note that you also need to have Google Chrome installed in your machine.
+It’s important to note that you also need to have Google Chrome installed on your machine.

 2) Then you need to clone current repository
 ```